isMbumbu/newfirm-frontend/README.md

    The backend will run at `http://localhost:5000` by default.

 ### Frontend Setup
-1. Navigate to the `lawconnect-frontend` directory:
+1. Navigate to the `newfirm-frontend` directory:
    ```bash
    cd lawconnect-frontend
    ```